 The winery and tasting room are housed in a very environmentally friendly building containing large solar panels on the roof and a recycling program for the winery wastes.

 Aside from the history of the property and the wines, one of the highlights is the impressive Cask Room; this is open during normal business hours and is well worth visiting.
 It is the only one of its kind in Napa Valley.
-This room evokes a time perhaps back to the middle ages with its lighted candles, giant aging casks and the impressive table centered in the middle of the room.
+This room evokes a time perhaps back to the Middle Ages with its lighted candles, giant aging casks and the impressive table centered in the middle of the room.
 Two massive redwood tanks have been converted into intimate tasting spaces for guests; one is referred to as Silhouette and the other as Profile.
 The Cask Room is used for wedding receptions, corporate events and larger group private tastings.

 The tasting room can be busy, especially on the weekends as this is a popular winery destination.
 But there have been plenty of times we have stopped by on a weekday morning and there are very few visitors.
 Refreshingly, the tasting room also stays open slightly later than most Napa wineries.

 In 2018 Merryvale converted part of their grounds to an outside terrace tasting space.
 While seated here, watch people line up at Gott’s Roadside across the street and or the wine train as it passes by on the tracks.
-And of course enjoy wines from Merryvale.
+And of course, enjoy wines from Merryvale.

 An introduction to the Merryvale wines is their Signature tasting.
 Reservations are not required but are recommended for this experience, especially on the weekends.
 This tasting of select current release wines is either at the bar, in the tasting room or outside on the terrace.
-Guest can also choose a Pinot Noir only tasting, a Reserve Tasting, focusing on single vineyard and limited production wines, the Profile Library Tasting showcasing some older vintages of the Profile wine, and an Artisanal Wine & Cheese Tasting, a seated tasting pairing Merryvale wines with locally sourced artisan cheeses.
+Guest can also choose a Cabernet Sauvignon only tasting, a Reserve Tasting, focusing on single vineyard and limited production wines, the Profile Library Tasting showcasing some older vintages of the Profile wine, and an Artisanal Wine & Cheese Tasting, a seated tasting pairing Merryvale wines with locally sourced artisan cheeses.